 - Essays on Roy Cohn, Louis B. Mayer, Richard Rodgers, Sigmund Romberg, the Shubert Brothers, and Arlen Specter for Great Lives from History: Jewish Americans, ed.
 Raphael Medoff (Salem Press, 2011).

-In the past decade, he has also presented papers at scholarly conferences in New York, Toronto, Millersville/Lancaster (PA), Miami, Milwaukee, Omaha, Denver, Tempe, San Diego, Los Angeles, and Vancouver.
+In the past decade, he has also presented papers at scholarly conferences in New York, Toronto, Millersville/Lancaster (PA), Miami, Milwaukee, Omaha, Denver, Tempe, San Antonio, San Diego, Los Angeles, and Vancouver.
 In 2014, Dr. Rubinoff was a panelist for a Zócalo Public Square program aired on C-SPAN.

 Additional Professional Activities

 - Faculty Partner for an ASU Online, Next Generation Courseware Challenge, project funded by the Bill and Melinda Gates Foundation in collaboration with Cogbooks Adaptive Learning Systems - HST 110: United States since 1865.

 - Faculty Creative Team Member, ASU Online/edX.org Partnership for development of Open Access Course/ASU Freshman Global Academy - HST 102: Western Civilization.
 Contributions included writing and recording PowerPoint presentations and video lectures.

 Since 2007, Dr. Rubinoff has been part of an educators working group sponsored by the United States Holocaust Memorial Museum (USHMM).
 Most recently, Dr. Rubinoff served on consulting teams formed by the American Council on Education (ACE), charged with evaluating media-related courses for the U.S. Dept of Defense Information School (DINFOS), Fort Meade, MD (2014) and several proposed comprehensive exams for StraighterLine online courses, Linthicum Heights, MD (2016).